caprixrwy2/caprixrwy2.github.io/_posts/2019-09-23-SewingAssignment.md

 gh-badge: [sewing, assignment, CSCI103]
 ---

-The front of my Sewing Sampler
+The back of my Sewing Sampler

-![alt text] (https://github.com/caprixrwy2/markdown-here/raw/master/src/common/images/Sewingsamplerfront.jpg "front of sewing sampler")
+![alt text] (caprixrwy2.github.io/img/Sewingsamplerback.jpg "back of the Sewing Sampler")

-The back of my Sewing Sampler "/img/Sewing_Sampler_Back.HEIC"{:.center-block:}
+The back of my Sewing Sampler

 The advice I would give to my past self is to not sew for very long periods of time because it makes my hands cramp up!